Natural Swimming Holes in the Blue Ridge Mountains near Asheville, North Carolina

 Located on the Blue Ridge Parkway via a 1/2-mile hiking trail, Skinny Dip has beautiful waterfalls, a jumping off rock and several areas to soak and wade in very cool mountain waters.
 See our Skinny Dip Falls Guide.

 Swim in a pool below the 12-foot waterfall in DuPont State Forest.
 Jump from a rope swing and walk behind the falls.
 See our Hooker Falls Guide.

 Looking Glass Falls

 Drive two miles down U.S. 276 (toward Brevard) from Sliding Rock and you will come upon Looking Glass Falls.
-At the bottom of this 60 foot waterfall is a pool perfect for wading.
+At the bottom of this 60 foot waterfall is a pool perfect for wading (but not the best for swimming).
 See our Looking Glass Falls Guide.

 Gorges State Park